Characterisation-Virtual-Laboratory/Cryo-EM-Processing-Tool/UserGuide.md

   mc2-Falcon_2012_06_12-14_33_35_0.mrc
 ```

-'NBAutoPick/pick1/Micrographs/' and 'NBAutoPick/pick2/Micrographs/' contain symlinks to all output files from motioncor2 for jobs mc1 and mc2, plus the output from gautomatch for the jobs 'pick1' and 'pick2'. __Note: Only none dose weighted output files from motioncor2 are used as input.__
+'NBAutoPick/pick1/Micrographs/' and 'NBAutoPick/pick2/Micrographs/' contain symlinks to all non dose weighted files from motioncor2 for jobs mc1 and mc2, plus the output from gautomatch for the jobs 'pick1' and 'pick2'. __Note: Only non dose weighted output files from motioncor2 are used as input.__

 ```
 Gautomatch output files: